DanaMW/PowerShell-TuneUp/README.md

 ```
 My script paste-in that allows the console buffer and window to
 be resized.
 I tried 3 or 4 from others and they didnt work so I
-put this together amd use it because it simply works.
+put this together and use it because it simply works.
 (Going to turn it into a Function soon)
 ```